 - Level of proficiency in English

-The results are announced mid-April for the first call to applications and in May/June for the second call.
+The results are announced mid-April for the first call and in May/June for the second call.

-Every applicant will be notified of their results.
+Every applicant will be notified of their result.
 Applicants selected on main list will be asked to confirm their participation to the programme by email.

 Applicants selected on reserve list have two choices: stay on the reserve list or participate as a self-funded student (i.e. a non-scholarship holder).

 After the applicants have confirmed their participation to the programme, they will receive an email containing everything they need to manage their arrival (a letter of admission to the programme, a certificate of scholarship when applicable and a student guide).
 The student guide includes a lot of practical information regarding visa application, accommodation options, registration formalities, services available for students on campus (libraries, sports, medical facilities, etc).